jlunaing/Digital-Circuits/Project_01/README.md

 <p align="center">
     <img src="https://github.com/jlunaing/Digital-Circuits/blob/d198ed91618e397ae140210139db356bdb80141f/Project_01/Images/lab01_fig4.png"
-    width=60%
+    width=70%
     alt="Figure 4"/>
 </p>

 <p align="center"><b><i>Figure 4</i></b>.
 Gate-level schematic for the full adder circuit.</p>

 For this part of the project, the sum and carry-out bits are represented in both sum-of-products (SOP) and product-of-sums (POS) forms.
-Using the truth table (Table 2), these forms were derived and are shown below.
+Using the corresponding truth table, these forms were derived (see below).
 These two Boolean equations are functionally equivalent, and that is verified in the next section.

 $$SUM(SOP)=\overline{a}\overline{b}c + \overline{a} b \overline{c} + a \overline{b} \overline{c} + a b c$$